 Our tiered structure through SLP allows students of all interests, majors, and commitment levels to engage with sustainability on and off campus.
 Whether you're a paid Farm Intern deeply engaged in hydroponics or a Green Tiger attending our all-campus programs from time to time, your involvement makes a difference!
 Continue reading to understand the opportunities associated with each tier.

-The Sustainability Leadership Program offers exciting, paid internships in three key areas including Sustainability, Thrifty Tiger, and Campus Farm.
+The Sustainability Leadership Program offers exciting, paid internships in key areas including the Ullem Campus Farm.
 Our interns are passionate, independently driven students who value collaboration and bettering the community around them.
 Interns get personalized coaching from Sustainability Staff for professional development and guidance, but largely have independence when it comes to identifying and tackling sustainability-related issues.
-Check out our intern subpage to see what's being offered for the current or upcoming academic year, and how to apply.

 College campuses function as spaces for experimentation, innovation, and demonstration for the changes we'd like to see in the world around us.
 In partnership with Putnam Parks and Pathways (3P's), students may apply for up to $3,000 in Green Grant funding per academic year to support a sustainability-related initiative or project that makes a positive change on campus or within Putnam County.
 Students of all majors and skillsets may apply as teams or individuals in the fall and will have until the end of the spring semester to implement the project using awarded Green Grant funds.
 Smaller grants are also awarded multiple times per academic year.
 To learn more about the application process and key deadlines, visit the sustainability project subpage.